-Financial assistance consists of funds provided to students and families to help pay for post-secondary educational expenses.
+Financial assistance consists of scholarships, grants, and loans provided to students and families to help pay for post-secondary educational expenses.
 St. Mary’s College of Maryland offers support to students through both need-based and merit-based programs.
-Of the first-year students in the entering class of 2018, more than 91% received a grant and/or scholarship from St. Mary’s College.
-Transfer students are also eligible for both types of institutional support.
+95% of the first-year students that entered the class of 2022 received a grant and/or scholarship from St. Mary’s College.
+Transfer students may also be eligible for both types of institutional support.

 As a state-supported institution; St. Mary’s College of Maryland has extremely limited resources for institutional financial assistance.
-The college does not have sufficient funding to meet the financial needs of international applicants who are not eligible for federal financial assistance programs.
-An international applicant may be eligible for a merit scholarship – these decisions are made by the Office of Admissions no supplemental form is required for scholarship consideration.
+International applicants may be eligible for a merit scholarship – these decisions are made by the Office of Admissions.
+No supplemental form is required for scholarship consideration.

 How to Apply

 St. Mary’s College of Maryland FAFSA (Title IV) Code: 002095

 Submit the FAFSA as early as possible.
 You are responsible for making sure that your FAFSA is filed each year you wish to receive financial aid. ( Excludes merit-based scholarships )

 The Business Office handles all aspects of the student account – payments, balances, refunds, 1098T and 529 plans (Prepaid college trust).
 For help with the student account, please contact the Business Office.
 Here are some useful links: